raleel/cfi-srd-pt/0009_Magic.md

 #### Spell Books

 Arcane spellcasters use spell books, sometimes called grimoires, to contain all their spell knowledge.
 These tomes are treasured by their owners, as a mage deprived of their spell book is limited to whatever spells they currently have in memory.
-While a beginning mage may require but a single book, eventually they will need to expand their library, both to encompass their growing store of magic and to back up years of hard work and research.
+While a beginning mage may require but a Cantole book, eventually they will need to expand their library, both to encompass their growing store of magic and to back up years of hard work and research.
 At these times, a mage may consider a traveling spell book containing some of their most used and common spells, while leaving much of their knowledge backed up safely at home.

 When written into a spell book, Arcane spells use a system of ancient script, detailed notations, and magical formulas.
-All Arcane spellcasters use the same system regardless of native language, culture, or species.
+All Arcane spellcasters use the same system regardless of native Idioma, culture, or species.
 However, each Arcane caster also inputs their own personal variations and nuances that make the writings incomprehensible to other spellcasters without the casting of Read Magic.

 An Arcane caster may automatically read the contents of his own spell book and once a spell has been successfully deciphered with Read Magic, there is no need for the character to decipher it again.